Plain English Breakdown

 Who It Names or Affects

-- The city of Shelton
+- The City of Shelton

-- Department of Administrative Services
+- The Commissioner of Administrative Services

-- Department of Energy and Environmental Protection
+- The Department of Energy and Environmental Protection

 Terms To Know